FAQ: Getting Help

 How long do I need to wait for a meeting with a counsellor or a lawyer?

-As AWARE is not a crisis centre, we cannot respond to requests immediately.
-If you are interested in counselling, you should call our Helpline to get a referral.
-After you call, a counsellor will usually call you back in 1 to 3 days to set up an appointment with you.
+A social worker is on-site at the Sexual Assault Care Centre to help women who have experienced sexual assault, even without an appointment.
+If you are looking for counselling, you should call our helpline to get a referral.
+After you call, a counsellor will usually call you back in 1-3 days to set up an appointment with you.

 How much do you charge?